Graduating from Marine boot camp is a monumental event, and many new Marines wonder what happens after Marine boot camp.

 At 7:45 am there is the Morning Colors ceremony to begin the day.

-The day after graduation, a new Marine may take their ten days of leave before School of Infantry training.
+At both facilities, new Marines may take up to 10 days of leave before attending School of Infantry training.

 What is the School of Infantry (SOI)?

-After ten days of leave, Marines report to the School of Infantry because every Marine is considered a rifleman.
+After 10 days of leave, Marines report to the School of Infantry because every Marine is considered a rifleman.

 While all Marines must have the same basic training level in the infantry, there are two different school versions.

-Some Marines attend the Infantry Training Battalion (ITB), and others attend the Marine Combat Training (MCT).
+Marines destined for an Infantry MOS are assigned to the Infantry Training Battalion (ITB), and those in non-infantry occupations are assigned to the Marine Combat Training (MCT) Battalion.

 The School of Infantry (SOI) has two locations.